Best FFmpeg API Services Compared (2026)

 There are more options than you'd think.
 Some wrap FFmpeg behind a REST endpoint.
 Others bolt on AI features or template engines.
 The pricing models are all over the place.

-I tested the major FFmpeg API services available in 2026.
-This is what I found.
+I compared the major FFmpeg API services available in 2026.
+Here's what you need to know.

 What Makes a Good FFmpeg API